 - NCEA has changed substantially following sector feedback, and advice from the Ministry of Education, NZQA and the NCEA Professional Advisory Group (PAG), For further information please refer to: https://ncea.education.govt.nz/what-ncea-change-programme - At BDSC we have made changes to our L1 NCEA programme to coincide with national changes to NCEA.
 Level 1 NCEA is not an exit qualification for most students at BDSC.
 In 2023 we moved away from offering a full NCEA Level 1 programme of 18-22 credits per subject.
 Our Level 1 courses provide rich learning that focuses on development of knowledge, skills, and capabilities.
-By reducing the number of assessments, students sit through the year, our focus will be on teaching and learning rather than credit collection. - In 2024 there will effectively be two main types of courses at Level 1 (1) the majority of courses will offer one NCEA internal or external assessment (worth credits) and three school-based assessments that do not award NCEA credits., (2) Vocational Pathway subjects doing a range of unit standard-based assessments (worth credits) e.g., Trade Skills, Food and Hospitality.
-These courses will offer a number of standards that will generate credits. - A typical Year 11 programme will typically comprise 7 courses.
+By reducing the number of assessments, students sit through the year, our focus will be on teaching and learning rather than credit collection. - There are effectively two main types of courses at Level 1 (1) the majority of courses offer one NCEA internal or external assessment (worth credits) and three school-based assessments that do not award NCEA credits., (2) Vocational Pathway subjects doing a range of unit standard-based assessments (worth credits) e.g., Trade Skills, Food and Hospitality.
+These courses offer a number of standards that will generate credits. - A typical Year 11 programme will typically comprise 7 courses.
 English, Mathematics, Science and Active Well Being are compulsory for all students.
 Students will choose an additional 3 courses from those on offer.
 Each course will typically generate 3-5 credits.
 Most Year 11 students would therefore expect to gain 35-41 credits in their Year 11 programme.
-The exceptions to this are the differentiated courses noted in the bullet point above. - Year 11 students will in 2024 be eligible for the BDSC Year 11 Diploma.
+The exceptions to this are the differentiated courses noted in the bullet point above. - Year 11 students will be eligible for the BDSC Year 11 Diploma.
 The BDSC Diploma will acknowledge a student's academic achievements throughout the year.
 It will reflect the level of achievement attained in NCEA and school-based assessments across subjects.
 To gain a Botany Downs Secondary College Year 11 Diploma, a student needs to meet each of the following criteria: - # Literacy and Numeracy co-requisite package, - # Attendance Rate (90%), - # Academic Pass Rate (70%)

-ACHIEVEMENT STANDARDS Active Wellbeing Art - Digital Art - Practical Commerce Dance Design and Visual Communication Digital Technologies Drama English English - Alternative English - Extension Fashion and Design Technology Food Technology French Geography Health Education History Japanese Mathematics and Statistics Mathematics & Statistics Alternative Mathematics and Statistics Extended Media Studies Music Physical Education Science Science - Biology/Chemistry Science - Physics / Earth & Space Science Te Reo Māori Technology - Multi-materials UNIT STANDARDS English - Academic Course English - Language Course Food & Hospitality Maths and Statistics - Foundation Outdoor Education Trades Skills Work and Community Skills
+EMENT STANDARDS and BDSC

+English - Extension ACHIEVEMENT STANDARDS and BDSC STANDARDS

+Ö Mathematics and Statistics Extended

+Fashion and Design Technology Media Studies

+Food Technology Music

+French Physical Education

+Geography Science

+Health Education Science - Biology/Chemistry

+History Science - Physics / Earth & Space Science

+Japanese Te Reo Māori

+Mathematics and Statistics Technology - Multi-materials

+Mathematics & Statistics Alternative

+UNIT STANDARDS and BDSC STANDARDS

+Maths and Statistics - Foundation Trades Skills

+Outdoor Education Work and Community Skills

+Food Technology French Geography Health Education History Japanese Mathematics and Statistics Mathematics & Statistics Alternative